lmfit/uncertainties/_sources/user_guide.rst.txt

 >>> a > b
 True

-Note that cobining this comparison and the above discussion of `==` and `!=` can lead to a result that maybe somewhat surpring:
+Note that combining this comparison and the above discussion of `==` and `!=` can lead to a result that maybe somewhat surprising:

 >>> a = ufloat(25, 10)